HB-2157

 Plain Language

-When a developer or deployer withholds or redacts information that would otherwise be required to be disclosed under this chapter — including under the trade secret exemption — they must notify the person who would have received the disclosure and explain the basis for withholding or redacting.
-This ensures that consumers and deployers know when information is being withheld and why, even when full disclosure is lawfully avoided.
+When a developer or deployer invokes any exemption (including the trade secret exemption) to withhold or redact information that would otherwise be required to be disclosed under this chapter, they must notify the person entitled to the disclosure and explain the basis for withholding or redacting.
+This ensures that consumers and deployers are not silently denied required information — they will at minimum know what was withheld and why, even if they cannot see the withheld content itself.

 Statutory Text